gee-community/GEE-Dev-Docs/staging.md

-This is a place to collect tutorials/examples/etc while platform is being built.
+This is a place to stage tutorials/examples/etc while platform is being built.

 - [How-To](#how-to)